DAILY LIFE IN PREHISTORIC TIMES

 Early Farmers in England

-Then about 4,500 BC farming was introduced into England.
+Then about 4,500 BC farming was introduced into what is now England.
 Using stone axes the farmers began clearing the forests that covered England.
 They grew crops of wheat and barley and they raised herds of cattle, pigs and sheep.
 However as well as farming they also hunted animals such as deer, horse, and wild boar and smaller animals such as beavers, badgers and hares.
 They also gathered fruit and nuts.

 At the same time the early farmers mined flint for making tools.
 They dug shafts, some of them 15 meters (50 feet) deep.
 They used deer antlers as picks and oxen shoulder blades as shovels.
 They also made pottery vessels but they still wore clothes made from skins.
 They erected simple wooden huts to live in.

 Moreover the early farmers made elaborate tombs for their dead.
 They dug burial chambers then lined them with wood or stone.
 Over them they created mounds of earth called barrows.
-Although were stone was easily available they made mounds of stones called cairns.
-Some of these barrows still survive.

-From about 2,500 BC England the Neolithic (new stone age) farmers made circular monuments called henges.
+From about 2,500 BC the Neolithic (new stone age) farmers made circular monuments called henges.
 At first they were simple ditches with stones or wooden poles erected in them.
 The most famous henge is, of course, Stonehenge.
 It began as a simple ditch with an internal bank of earth.
 Outside the entrance stood the Heel Stone.
 The famous circles of stones were erected hundreds of years later.
 Stonehenge was altered and added to over a thousand year period from 2250 BC to 1250 BC before it was finished.

-After 2,500 BC a new culture had spread across England.
+After 2,500 BC a new culture had spread across what is now England.
 The inhabitants are known as the Beaker People because of the pottery beakers they made.
 They were bell shaped and were often decorated with bone or cords.
 However it is not known if the Beaker People were a new race who migrated to England from Europe or if the people of England simply adopted a new culture.

 At any rate by 2,000 BC English society was changed by the invention of Bronze.
 Metal artifacts appeared in England as early as 2,700 BC although it is believed they were imported.
 By about 2,000 BC bronze was being made in England.